 Familial Mediterranean fever

-Familial Mediterranean fever is an inflammatory disorder that causes recurrent fevers and painful inflammation of your abdomen, lungs and joints.
+Familial Mediterranean fever (FMF) is a genetic autoinflammatory disorder that causes recurrent fevers and painful inflammation of your abdomen, chest and joints.

-Familial Mediterranean fever is an inherited disorder that usually occurs in people of Mediterranean origin — including those of Jewish, Arab, Armenian, Turkish, North African, Greek or Italian ancestry.
+FMF is an inherited disorder that usually occurs in people of Mediterranean origin — including those of Jewish, Arab, Armenian, Turkish, North African, Greek or Italian ancestry.
 But it can affect people in any ethnic group.

 Signs and symptoms of familial Mediterranean fever usually begin during childhood.
-They occur in bouts called attacks that last one to three days.
+They occur in bouts called attacks that last 1-3 days.
 Arthritic attacks may last for weeks or months.

 - Abdominal pain